rignanese/VHDL_LAB/Lab2/readme.md

 Carry-lookahead logic uses the concepts of generating (G) and propagating (P) carries.

 ## Implementation:
-- As for the precious example, create a new folder in which you put the source of your single bit full-adder.
+- As for the previous example, create a new folder in which you put the source of your single bit full-adder.
 - Create a new VHDL design file starting from the ripple-carry adder.
 Only change its entity name because they share the same ports (and functionality)
 - The design needs two internal signals on top of the previous design, the Generate `G(3..0)` and the Propagate `P(3..0)` vectors
 - Copy the previous architecture and declare this two additional signals;